opentx/opentx-taranis-manual/first-steps.md

 ## OpenTX basics

-Now that everything works, it's time to stop a moment for some theory about the basic eration of the OpenTX firmware.
+Now that everything works, it's time to stop a moment for some theory about the basic usage of the OpenTX firmware.

 As briefly described above, OpenTX differs from the majority of mainstream radios by its programming philosophy.
 Owners of Multiplex radios will however feel at home very quickly, as the principles are very similar.